Feudal relief: Rationale

-As fiefs were originally granted by William the Conqueror as a reward for past service, there was no logical reason in feudal terms why the tenant's heir should take up the fief without himself having provided the king with some similar valuable past service.
-The payment of a fine for such "relief" can thus be seen within the logic of feudalism as payment in-lieu of such past service.
-Thus the right to inherit a fief was akin to a pre-emption right: the king would re-grant the fief to the heir in priority to a third party, so long as the heir paid his fine.
-This was a valuable right as the heir was more expert in the exploitation of the fief in question than of any other comparable estate of land, for example he was aware through experience of its optimal cropping rotation based on its differing soil-types and micro-climates, and he had available a local work-force loyal to his family.
+Throughout the medieval Kingdom of England the monarch was the sole owner of land by allodial title.
+Land 'owning' subjects therefore in some way possessed land as tenant in the form of a fief rather than owned the land which belonged to the crown, with title absolute.
+Expansive fiefs were granted by William the Conqueror in reward for past service, but its continuance to heir(s) rested on the present monarch recognising the new person as owner's valuable past service.
+Fiefs therefore to religious institutions had perpetually recognised service, only subject to any rents or taxes imposed on grant, whereas all other legal persons, seeking tenants as heirs or assignees (assigns) would have to plead their cause and demonstrate loyalty.
+The payment of a fine for their "relief" is in the logic of feudalism payment in-lieu (instead) of giving directly past service to the kingdom.
+Thus the right to inherit a fief was akin to a pre-emption right: the king would re-grant the fief to the heir so long as the heir paid his fine, else would lease the land or grant it in fee simple, tail or pur vie (for life) to any third party currently in favour of the king.
+This was a valuable right as the heir was quite expert in the exploitation of the fief in question, for example he was aware through experience of its optimal cropping rotation based on its differing soil-types and drainage, and he had available a local work-force somewhat fearful of eviction and increases in sub-rents.